8ctopus/sciter-components/README.md

 ### methods

-The `Element` class contains the following methods.
+The `Element` class contains the following methods that are important for components:

 #### lifecycle